MrAnwari/casestudy/documentation.md

 The second dataset provides information on the value of Indonesia's oil exports from 2021 to 2023, and it is sourced from Badan Pusat Statistik (BPS), Indonesia's Central Statistics Agency.
 BPS is a reputable governmental organization responsible for collecting, processing, and disseminating statistical data in Indonesia.
 The dataset's credibility and trustworthiness stem from BPS's established reputation for maintaining high standards of data collection, accuracy, and transparency.
 As a government agency, BPS adheres to rigorous methodologies and protocols in gathering and validating statistical information, ensuring reliability for policymaking, research, and decision-making purposes.
 Therefore, the dataset from BPS is widely regarded as credible and trusted within both academic and professional circles.

-Link to the first dataset [here](https://www.kaggle.com/datasets/7415fcfb5010d225fc1951e426d81c89cf473603d49f46bc6553bd3fe2688b68)
+Link to the first dataset -> [here](https://www.kaggle.com/datasets/7415fcfb5010d225fc1951e426d81c89cf473603d49f46bc6553bd3fe2688b68)

 Link to the second dataset -> [here](https://www.bps.go.id/en/statistics-table/2/MTc1MyMy/value-of-export-oil-gas---non-oil-gas--million-us--.html)

 ### Steps taken during this process:
 1. Download and store the dataset.
 For the first dataset, go to the daily folder and download only the akra.csv, medc.csv, and pgas.csv files.
 For the second dataset, download only the data from 2021 to 2023.
 2. Check how the data is organized.
 It organized in CSV format.
 3. We have verified the credibility of both datasets and ensured they are not biased.
 As previously explained, both datasets are trusted and credible sources.
-Furthermore, for the first dataset obtained from Kaggle, we conducted additional verification by cross-referencing it with the stock price data provided by [tradingview.com](tradingview.com).
-Through this process, I can confirm that both datasets meet the criteria of being Reliable, Original, Comprehensive, Current, and Cited (ROCCC).
+Furthermore, for the first dataset obtained from Kaggle, we conducted additional verification by cross-referencing it with the stock price data provided by [tradingview.com](https://www.tradingview.com/).
+Through this process, we can confirm that both datasets meet the criteria of being Reliable, Original, Comprehensive, Current, and Cited (ROCCC).
-4. Prepare the data by sorting and filtering it on Google BigQuery using SQL and Google Sheet.
+4. Prepare the data by sorting and filtering it on Google BigQuery using SQL and on Google Sheet.

 ## Process
 ### Steps taken during this process: